Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - knowledge of how to grow and harvest fish or shellfish

-- practical skills such as being able to tie knots and splice ropes
+- practical skills such as being able to tie knots and connect ropes

 - boat-handling and navigational skills, including the ability to read charts and use a compass